victoryeo/aries-did/README.md

 This is a Hyperledger Aries demo app

 Connection between two or more agents
-Agents can performing simple workflow:
+Agents can perform the simple workflow:
-(1) Issuers issues credentials
+(1) Issuer issues credentials
-(2) Holders accepts and stores the credentials
+(2) Holder accepts and stores the credentials
-(3) Verifiers, sends proof request andverifies Credentials
+(3) Verifier sends proof request and verifies the credentials

+On the command line:
+run "npm run holder"
+run "npm run issuer"
-run "npm start" on the command line
+run "npm run verifier"